ChromeOS: Software

-The software and updates are limited in their support lifetime.
-Each device model manufactured to run ChromeOS has a different end-of-life date, with all new devices released in 2020 and beyond guaranteed to receive a minimum of eight years from their date of initial release.

-As of Version 78, the device's end-of-life date for software updates is listed in "About ChromeOS"-"Additional Details".
+ChromeOS automatic updates are available for 10 years for all Chromebook models manufactured in 2019 and onwards, these updates are for the operating system, browser and hardware.
+Google maintains a web page with their Auto Update policy and the end date for all ChromeOS devices manufactured.

+Previously the automatic update period was 8 years, and shorter prior to that although the earlier models had continued to receive updates for longer.

 Applications

 Initially, ChromeOS was a pure thin client operating system that relied primarily on servers to host web applications and related data storage.
 Google gradually began encouraging developers to create "packaged applications", and later, Chrome Apps by employing HTML5, CSS, Adobe Shockwave, and JavaScript to provide a user experience closer to a native application.

-In September 2014, Google launched App Runtime for Chrome (beta), which allowed certain ported Android applications to run on ChromeOS.
+In September 2014, Google launched App Runtime for Chrome (ARC), which allowed certain ported Android applications to run on ChromeOS.
 Runtime was launched with four Android applications: Duolingo, Evernote, Sight Words, and Vine.
-In 2016, Google made Google Play available for ChromeOS, making most Android apps available for supported ChromeOS devices.
+In 2016, the second version, ARC++, was introduced, using Linux kernel features cgroups and namespaces to make containers that can run Android apps in an isolated environment.
+As ARC++ removed the need to recompile apps, Google made Google Play available for ChromeOS, making most Android apps available for supported ChromeOS devices.
+ARC++ was introduced with Android Marshmallow and upgraded to Android Nougat and Android Pie.
+ARCVM launched in 2021 with Android 11 and runs on Android 13 starting with ChromeOS 117.
+ARCVM uses virtual machines to enhance the isolation of the Android environment in order to improve security and maintainability.

-In 2018, Google announced plans for ChromeOS support for desktop Linux applications.
+In 2018, Google announced plans for Linux on ChromeOS, also known as Crostini, allowing for desktop Linux applications.
 This capability was released to the stable channel (as an option for most machines) with Chrome 69 in October 2018, but was still marked as beta.
 This feature was officially released with Chrome 91.

+In 2023, with version 119, Google released Valve Corporation's Steam for Chromebook (Beta) for playing video games on Chromebooks meeting minimum hardware requirements.
+Steam for Chromebook was developed under the codename Borealis, building off work for SteamOS for the Steam Deck, similarly built using a modified version of Arch Linux, running as a virtual machine.
+In August 2025, Google announced that they will end Steam for Chromebook support in 2026.